LukasHasf/SimplexInterpolation/readme.md

 # Barycentric Interpolation

-This package performs barycentric interpolation on unstructerd data in 2D.
+This package performs barycentric interpolation on unstructured data in 2D.

 | **Build Status**    |
 |:--------------------:|